Congregation Mickve Israel: Current building

 With the growth in Savannah's Jewish population, the congregation outgrew its structure.
 It planned for a new building, laying the cornerstone for what its current structure on March 1, 1876.
-The building's Gothic Revival architecture was the work of New York architect Henry G. Harrison.
+The building's Gothic Revival architecture was the work of New York architect Henry G. Harrison, whose previous buildings included the Cathedral of the Incarnation in Garden City, New York.
+Harrison set out the synagogue in a typically Christian cruciform plan.
+In an unusual feature, the tower is topped with an open gazebo-shaped belvedere surmounted by an almost Islamic-inspired cupola.
+Not long after the building plans were confirmed, the synagogue president received a letter from a Pennsylvania woman commenting on the design of the synagogue, resembling Christian form:

 An unused portion of property adjoining the synagogue building, which had been dedicated by Mordecai Sheftall in 1773 for use as a cemetery, was sold.
 Another portion of the lot was used as the site of the Mordecai Sheftall Memorial in 1902, a building that included space for meeting rooms and a religious school.

 A capacity crowd of Jews and prominent Christians attended a ceremony held at the congregation on May 7, 1933, to mark the 200th anniversary of the arrival of Jews in the colony of Georgia.
 The planned speaker at the event, Harold Hirsch of Atlanta, was unable to attend.

 As the congregation found additional needs, the original Mordecai Sheftall Memorial space became too small.
 An expanded replacement structure was dedicated on January 11, 1957.
+Further modifications to the three-story Sheftall Memorial Hall addition were made in 2003, to house the congregation's museum, library, shop, religious school, offices, banquet room and kitchen.

 Tours

-The synagogue is located in the Savannah Historic District and offers tours to visitors except on Jewish and federal holidays.
-The tour lasts thirty to forty-five minutes, with a suggested donation of $8 per person.
+The synagogue is located in the Savannah Historic District and offers tours to visitors on weekdays except on Jewish and federal holidays, and St Patrick’s Day.
+The tour lasts about forty-five minutes, with fee of $14 per person.